utqinadhif/laravel-franken-dockerize/README.md

     ```

 4. Access the Laravel application:
-    - Open your browser and navigate to `http://localhost` with port that you define on environtment
+    - Open your browser and navigate to `http://localhost` with port that you define on environment

 ## Useful Commands